HonoMystes/R_temporaria_Metagenomics/README.md

 The *ConfigFile.yml* will be the only file to be altered depending on the data to be analyze.
 Keep in mind that the "PopName" you will see in this file will be population name, that is the argument you give in all the scripts and therefore it will need to be changed as well in the configuration file to your argument.
 The file is divided into 7 categories:
-- *raw*, where is the complete path to our demultiplexed data, the name or path to our metadata file (tsv) and the name for the manifest file;
+- *raw*, where is the complete path to our demultiplexed data, the name or path to our metadata file (tsv), the name for the manifest file and the number of threads to be used in the processes;
-- directory_name, as the name indicates it has the names for the directories;
+- *directory_name*, as the name indicates it has the names for the directories;
 - *illumina* has the primers used in the sequencing of the samples (check which one are used for the selected NGS technology) and the identifiers of the forward and reverse read of the sequences;
-- *denoise* has the minimum number of sequences per sample and truncating parameters selected after analysing the trimming visualization output obtained after running the *demu.sh* script;
+- *denoise* has the minimum number of sequences per sample, truncating and trimming parameters selected after analysing the demultiplexed visualization output obtained after running the *demu.sh* script, the chimera method used, the minimum length of the overlap and the minimum abundance of potential parents of a sequence being tested as chimeric;
-- *tables* has the names of the tables created (the ones created from the denoising process, the ones created after the filtering of chimeras and the ones after the filtering by taxa);
+- *tables* has the names of the tables created (the ones created from the denoising process, the ones created after the filtering of chimeras and the ones after the filtering by taxa) in artifact and visualization form;
-- *taxonomy* contains the names for the classifier and the taxonomy file created based our data;
+- *taxonomy* contains the version and target of the SILVA database used and the names for the classifier and the taxonomy file created based our data;
 - *discriminants* contain a list of the columns not attributed to taxa names in the csv file obtained from the taxa bar plot of the previous step;
 - Finally, the *diversity* section contains the parameters of the maximum frequency (see taxonomy filtered frequency table) and the rarefraction depth where the alpha rarefaction stabilizes (see alpha rarefaction curve file).

+For a more detailed explanation check the [QIIME2](https://docs.qiime2.org/2024.10/) documentation.
 ---
 ## Scripts
 Apart from the *taxaVsSample.py* script all other scripts depend on the [QIIME2](https://docs.qiime2.org/2024.10/) program.\